Charlottesville Hate Leader Wanted for Arrest After Protester Was Doxed and Swatted

 CHARLOTTESVILLE, Virginia — An arrest warrant was issued Monday for Jason Kessler, the organizer of the August white-supremacist at the University of Virginia.
 Kessler is accused of sharing a protesters’ home address on Twitter, which was later followed by a false report to police that she was brandishing a gun.

-The warrant was sworn out in front of a Charlottesville City magistrate for “use of a person’s identity with the intent to coerce, intimidate, or harass.”
+The warrant was sworn out Emily Gorcenski in front of a Charlottesville City magistrate for “use of a person’s identity with the intent to coerce, intimidate, or harass.”
 The Class 1 misdemeanor is punishable by up to a year in prison and a $2,500 fine.
 Kessler was not in custody as of 1 p.m.
 Tuesday, according to a law enforcement source.

-A Twitter account called New Byzantium tweeted the name, address and a photograph of the home of Emily Gorcenski.
+On Oct.
+3, a Twitter account called New Byzantium tweeted the name, address and a photograph of the home of Gorcenski.
 A previous tweet from that account shows it is linked to Kessler.
 Most of Kessler's past tweets about Gorcenski have since been deleted.

 Five days later, a someone called 911 to bring police to Gorcenski's home.